tdjsnelling/sqtracker/CONTRIBUTING.md

 ## Code style

 Please follow existing conventions in code style.
-If you PR any messy, redundant or hard to understand code I will request changes on your PR.
+If you PR any messy, redundant or hard to understand code then expect changes to be requested on your PR.

 ### Linting

 All contributions **must** be linted with the existing `yarn lint` command.
 Better yet, use an editor or IDE that runs the linting for you, such as WebStorm.
 This will keep code style mostly consistent.
-Any un-linted PRs will have changes requested before I even review them.

 ### Comments